 The power...power seems to be going...

 END OF RECORDING

-This transcript was created by UK journalist and author Neville Randall, for his book 'Life After Death'
+This transcript was created, in part, by UK journalist and author Neville Randall, in his book 'Life After Death'.

-It was completed for the Trust by K. Jackson-Barnes.
+It was completed for the Trust by K. Jackson-Barnes in November 2018.